Questions common for incoming students

 Who takes SF State's Directed Self Placement (DSP) in English and when?

 Every SF State student who has not earned college credit for ENG 114 must take the DSP.
-Students who are taking ESE 99 as part of their Early Start requirement do the DSP within that course.
+Students who are taking Early Start English as part of their Early Start requirement do the DSP within that course.
 All other students should complete it before their new student orientation date, or, if not attending orientation, before the date to sign up for courses.

 How do I know if I need to take Early Start?

 Most California residents who are required to take English and/or Quantitative Reasoning with additional support units are required to take Early Start courses.